socialmannet/socialman-wordpress-plugin/readme.txt

 = My website is not in English.
 Does Socialman support other languages? =

-Yes, Socialman widget currently supports 14 languages: English, Spanish, Chinese, French, Arabic, Portuguese, Russian, Japanese, German, Italian, Polish, Romanian, Turkish and Vietnamese (with more on the way).
+Yes, Socialman widget currently supports 14 languages: English, Spanish, Chinese, French, Arabic, Portuguese, Russian, Indonesian, Japanese, German, Italian, Polish, Romanian, Turkish and Vietnamese (with more on the way).

 [Read more](https://socialman.net/faq/)